 - Take regular pit stops to allow for toilet breaks and to let them stretch their legs.
-If you are travelling with a cat, you should invest in a travel litter tray to take with them.
 Remember, to keep them secured with a harness at all times.

-- If your pet is in the front passenger seat, remember to switch off the passenger seat airbag to avoid injury.
+- If your dog is in the front passenger seat, remember to switch off the passenger seat airbag to avoid injury.